-International Association of Insurance Supervisors (IAIS)

-The IAIS represents insurance regulators and supervisors of over 200 jurisdictions in nearly 140 countries, constituting 97 percent of the world's insurance premiums.
-It also has more than 130 observers.
-IAIS's objectives are to promote effective and globally consistent supervision of the insurance industry and to develop fair, safe, and stable insurance markets for the benefit and protection of policyholders.
+The International Association of Insurance Supervisors (IAIS) represents insurance regulators and supervisors of over 200 jurisdictions in nearly 140 countries, accounting for 97 percent of the world's insurance premiums.
+IAIS is the global standard-setting body responsible for the promotion of effective and globally consistent supervision of the insurance industry.
+It seeks to promote supervision of the industry to ensure fair, safe, and stable insurance markets for the benefit and protection of policyholders.

+The IAIS has more than 130 observers in its peer review process, to provide general recommendations and useful practices that jurisdictions can implement.
 As a co-signer on the IAIS Multilateral Memorandum of Understanding, the OIC reviews other states and countries for consistent reciprocal regulation.

 The Commissioner also impacts the international marketplace through participation in NAIC committees focused on converging financial solvency requirements in the U.S. and other countries.
 This includes developing and adopting model acts on holding companies, own-risk and solvency assessment, credit for reinsurance, and corporate governance.
 The Commissioner and other members of the Sustainable Insurance Forum approved a paper (that OIC staff helped draft) for the IAIS to guide regulators on how they should engage insurers they regulate regarding climate change.